 In this book we have discussed the various experiences that couples go through as they live out their lives as married people.
 We began with the early days of finding the right spouse and the excitement of the new marriage relationship.
 We continued with the issues of developing intimacy and solidifying our union.
 Finally, in this last chapter, I would like to share with you some of the priceless benefits awaiting those who remain together in Christ for a lifetime.

-The Silver, Gold and Diamonds of Winter
+The Silver, Gold and Diamonds of a Long Marriage Life

 Traditionally the most precious metals and stones have been silver, gold and diamonds.
 In our modern age these are being replaced by other costlier elements, but for the sake of this lesson I would like to label the three blessings of a long married life as silver, gold and diamonds.